Antônio Pizzonia: Post-Formula One

 In 2006, Pizzonia drove for Paul Gentilozzi's Rocketsports team in the Champ Car World Series' Long Beach Grand Prix and returned to the team towards the end of the season for races where Tõnis Kasemets did not have sponsorship to race.

 In 2007, Pizzonia was racing for Fisichella Motor Sport in the GP2 series.
 In May, he was dropped in favour of Adam Carroll after only scoring one point in five races.
 After that, he returned to Brazil and entered into competition in Stock Car Brasil, a Brazilian national championship, from July.
-He has competed in the series every year since then, and has also raced in Superleague Formula (SC Corinthians) and the FIA GT1 World Championship.
+He has competed in the series every year since then, and has also raced in Superleague Formula (SC Corinthians) at 2008, 2009 and 2011, and the FIA GT1 World Championship.

 In 2012, Pizzonia made a one-off guest appearance in the Auto GP World Series when the championship visited the Brazilian Curitiba circuit.
 Driving for the Ombra Racing team, he won both races, immediately slotting himself into ninth position in the championship.

 In 2014 and 2015, Pizzonia competed in the Auto GP series, with Zele Racing.

 Pizzonia driving for HS Engineering during the Red Bull Ring round.

 Pizzonia returned to open-wheel racing in 2023, in the BOSS GP series, with HS Engineering in a Gibson-engined Dallara T12, winning both races overall at the season-opener at Paul Ricard.
 He has subsequently won every race in his class.
 He won the Open class title at TT Circuit Assen.

+Personal life

+Antônio Reginaldo Pizzonia Júnior is the son of Antônio Reginaldo Pizzonia, who was initially a businessman in Manaus before supporting his son's international career.
+He had a relationship with the athlete Maurren Maggi between 2003 and 2006.
+They had one daughter, Sophia, born on 20 December 2004.
+In 2008, he dated singer Alinne Rosa.
+He is currently married to the blogger and digital influencer Bárbara Balbeque, with whom he has two children, including Antônio Pizzonia Neto (born in 2012), who is currently competing in high-level karting championships in Europe and USA.

+On 10 January 2026, Pizzonia was arrested in Montgomery County, Texas, following a physical altercation at the Speedsportz Racing Park during the Superkarts!
+USA Winter Series.
+He allegedly intervened in a disagreement involving his son by assaulting another competitor's father with a punch and a "flying kick," leading to his detention on a Class A Misdemeanor charge of Assault Causing Bodily Injury before being released on bail.